Art museum hosting two-day gallery in Auburn

-People are invited to meet the artists on Friday night, see their work and buy the best in local craftsmanship and artistry at a one-stop shop for gift buying from painters, wood and glass artists, wearable art designers, a chocolatier and jewelry designers.
-The giftable pieces support local artists and IN Artisan.
+This is the third GMOA gallery to take place at Buchtel House.
+Visitors will have the opportunity to meet the artists Friday and see their work.
+Visitors may also purchase the best in local craftsmanship and artistry at a one-stop shop for gift buying from painters, wood and glass artists, wearable art designers, a chocolatier, and jewelry designers.
+These giftable pieces support local artists and IN Artisan.

 (0) comments